 Bonus: They're a healthy option, yet just as fancy as baked goods.

 Tip: Pulverized dried mushrooms are an excellent addition to any seasoned salt!

 Here are some ideas to get you started:

 Chinese 5 spice

 All of these and more can be found here:

-I haven’t tried them all but the ones I have tried are very good (the French onion soup is amazing!).
-Gift worthy?
-I suppose that depends on the presentation; one bottle of taco seasoning probably isn’t going to impress anyone very much, but if it’s part of a set of 3 or more homemade blends, packaged in decorated bottles with instructions included (if necessary), it would make a very nice gift, indeed.
+Admittedly, we haven’t tried them all but the ones we have tried are very good (the French onion soup is amazing).
+But are they gift worthy?
+That probably depends on the presentation.
+One bottle of taco seasoning probably isn’t going to impress anyone very much, but if it’s part of a set of 3 or more homemade blends, packaged in decorated bottles with instructions included (if necessary), it would make a very nice gift, indeed.

 Who doesn’t love caramel corn or cheesy popcorn?
-And it’s not only delicious, but it’s also semi-healthy.
+And it’s not only delicious, it’s also semi-healthy.
 The only problem with giving away popcorn is finding decorative containers large enough.
 If you’ve gotten it as a gift yourself in the past, you may have those old tins stored away somewhere.
-If you do, this might be an excellent use for them!
+If you do, this could be an excellent use for them.

 This recipe for caramel corn is scrumptious.
 If you include the peanuts, it tastes a lot like Cracker Jack: